Barber: A look at political donations of Bay Area sports figures

 Coaches are only slightly more charitable.
 Jon Gruden, then an ESPN analyst, gave $600 to the Mitt Romney presidential campaign in 2012, and wrote checks amounting to $2,500 for Republican George Allen’s bid for a Senate seat in Virginia.
 (Allen lost to Democrat Tim Kaine.)
 No surprise in that latter connection; Gruden’s right-hand man in Oakland and Tampa Bay was George’s brother, Bruce Allen.

 On the Stanford campus, women’s basketball coach Tara Vanderveer contributed $2,000 to Hillary Clinton’s presidential campaign in 2016.
-David Shaw, the football coach, is a big supporter of Cory Booker, his former Cardinal teammate; he gave $8,800 to the New Jersey senator in 2013.
+David Shaw, the football coach, is a big supporter of Cory Booker; he gave $8,800 to the New Jersey senator in 2013.
 Shaw also sent $1,000 to Barack Obama in 2008.